Surses

-Sursés (Oberhalbstein) is a municipality in the Albula Region of the Swiss canton of Graubünden.
+Sursés (Oberhalbstein) is a valley, defined by the river Gelgia, and since 2016 also a municipality in the Albula Region of the Swiss canton of Graubünden.
 On 1 January 2016 the former municipalities of Bivio, Cunter, Marmorera, Mulegns, Riom-Parsonz, Salouf, Savognin, Sur and Tinizong-Rona merged to form the new municipality of Sursés.

 History

 Bivio

 Bivio is first mentioned about 840 as de stabulo Bivio.
 At one time it was known, in German, as Stallen and until 1895/1903 by its Italian name Stalla.

 Cunter

 Cunter is first mentioned in 1370 as Contra.

 Marmorera

 Marmorera is first mentioned about 840 as ad Marmoraria.
 The old village was destroyed and flooded when the Marmorera dam was constructed.
 The current village was built above Lai da Marmorera.

 Mulegns

 Near Mulegns, around 600-500 BC, a copper mine and smelter were built in the Val Faller (Faller valley).
 The village was founded by a Walser group during the 15th Century.
 It was first mentioned in 1521.